 Purchasing Tickets for the “Last Supper”:

 PRO TRAVEL TIP: Purchase your tickets as soon as possible!!
-We booked our tickets on the first possible day and they were literally disappearing as we were picking out our time slot.
+We booked our tickets on the first possible day at the moment they were released and they were literally disappearing as we were picking out our time slot.
 These tickets sell out within hours of going on sale, so mark the date and time on your calendar so you can purchase your tickets as soon as they become available.

 Tickets cost €15 including the reservation fee.
 Children under the age of 18 years are free, with concessions made to EU residents.
 You are limited to purchasing only 5 tickets per booking.